 By navigating and flying airplanes and other aircraft, pilots earned a median salary of $148,900 per year, according to the Bureau of Labor Statistics.

 For starters, aspiring pilots can start by enrolling in aeronautics or aviation bachelor’s programs where their coursework includes English, aeronautical engineering, physics, and mathematics.

 Following completion of a bachelor’s degree, future pilots must then complete an aviation or aeronautics program that is approved by the Federal Aviation Administration (FAA) and obtain an Airline Transport Pilot or ATP certificate issued by the FAA.

-Experience and more hours of training are prerequisite employment as an airline pilot.
+Experience and more hours of training are prerequisites for employment as an airline pilot.

 Start with: Bachelor of Science in Pharmaceutical Sciences (BSPS)

-A pharmacy-related career offers median annual salary of $122,230 as of May 2016.
-Highly probable places of work for graduates of Pharmacy or related degree include clinics, hospital, and general merchandise.
+A pharmacy-related career offers a median annual salary of $132,750, according to the Bureau of Labor Statistics.
+Highly probable places of work for graduates of Pharmacy or related degrees include clinics, hospitals, and general merchandise.

 Are you in the process of learning how to find a college major?
 Here’s a tip: consider whether or not your degree of choice can secure a stable and strong career path for you.
 Find out how individuals in the same major actually fare in the real world.
 The informed decision you make definitely impacts your financial future.

 Good-paying jobs are hard to find for most people.
 How can you assure yourself of job security and a lucrative median salary?
 Consider these points:

 - Bachelor’s degree jobs are a dime a dozen, but to procure a good return on your money, the above-best college majors will assure a top-paying position.